iolweb/iolweb.github.io/pages/Problems/02_by_year.md

 If you're new to Linguistics Olympiads problems, check out some of our [sample puzzles](/problems/samples/) to see what it's all about.

+_† Language versions with this symbol were not used in the actual competitions._

 {% include ioling/problems.html %}